SAP-samples/upscale-commerce-external-application/README.md

 ## External Application samples for SAP Upscale Commerce.

 External Applications are used to access non-public APIs in Upscale Commerce.
+[Read more](https://help.sap.com/viewer/a99d6fa0606f4f3cbf251e4e61f35feb/LATEST/en-US/d3eb8e23c2914424b3c4f73950e9c357.html)

 ## Samples:

 1) Store Locator: Displays a Google Map with all Fulfillment Stores in your Upscale tenant.
-It can be configured to display inventory per product per store.[Read more](https://github.com/SAP-samples/upscale-commerce-external-application/tree/sample/store-locator-inventory-intermediary)
+It can be configured to display inventory per product per store.
+This sample creates allows the Store Locator Custom Component to access store and inventory information.
+[Read more](https://github.com/SAP-samples/upscale-commerce-external-application/tree/sample/store-locator-inventory-intermediary)

 ## Requirements